Syngenta upbeat for H2 after stronger than forecast H1 results

-ZURICH The world's largest agrochemicals company Syngenta SYNN.VX on Wednesday beat first half views and gave an upbeat outlook for 2012, citing positive prospects for the Latin American planting season amid record high soybean prices.
+ZURICH, 26 The world's largest agrochmicals company Syngenta on Wednesday beat first half views and gave an upbeat outlook for 2012, citing positive prospects for the Latin American planting season amid record high soybean prices.

 The Basel-based group said it expects its operating margin in 2012 to rise after first half net profit rose to $1.5 billion.